AnandAthi/AnandAthi/README.md

 - 💻 I work as a Guidewire Developer in GFT
 - 🗣️ Ask me about `Gosu`, `Java` and Clean Code
 - 🌱 I’m currently learning `NodeJS`, `React` and `Spring Boot` to become a full stack web developer
-- ☁️ I also work on `Docker`and cloud native app development in my spare time. 🚀
+- ☁️ I also work on `Docker`and cloud native webapp and modern API development using microservices in my spare time. 🚀
 - 📫 [LinkedIn](www.linkedin.com/in/anandathinarayanan), [Email](mailto:anand.a8807@gmail.com)

 <!---